highcharts/node-export-server/README.md

 **Note:** If you use the public Export Server at [https://export.highcharts.com](https://export.highcharts.com) you should read our [Terms of use and Fair Usage Policy](https://www.highcharts.com/docs/export-module/privacy-disclaimer-export).
+Note that a valid Highcharts License is required to do exports.

 # Highcharts Node.js Export Server